Deputy Chief Ron Sellers is the commander of the (Patrol) Field Operations Bureau.

-The FOB is comprised of four precincts and the Tactical Unit and is commanded by a Captain.
+The FOB is comprised of five precincts and is commanded by a Captain.
 The following is a list of the Captains and their respective command:

-The four patrol precincts conduct preventive patrols in residential areas and business districts, monitor traffic and enforce traffic laws, investigate accidents, respond to calls for service, conduct preliminary investigations of reported crimes, arrest criminal violators, suppress disturbances, serve warrants and subpoenas , present testimony and evidence in court, investigate citizen complaints and serve the citizens, business owners and guests of the City of Birmingham as needed.
+The North, South, East and West precincts conduct preventive patrols in residential areas and business districts, monitor traffic and enforce traffic laws, investigate accidents, respond to calls for service, conduct preliminary investigations of reported crimes, arrest criminal violators, suppress disturbances, serve warrants and subpoenas, present testimony and evidence in court, investigate citizen complaints and serve the citizens, business owners and guests of the City of Birmingham as needed.

 All four precincts have professional staff members that assist the Field Operations Bureau with providing service to the community.
 These specialized units include the Crime Prevention Officers and Community Service Officers.